omar-ogm/darknet/README.md

 **This is a fork of the original Darket Project.
 To make use of YOLO detection network for custom problems.

-Project Structure:
+### Project Structure
--cfg: Contains the graph of the YOLOv3 and YOLOV3-tiny
+- **cfg**: Contains the graph of the YOLOv3 and YOLOV3-tiny

--data: Contains the configuration files to be use by darket.exe to train the network
+- **data**: Contains the configuration files to be use by darket.exe to train the network

--dataset: The BCCD dataset in VOC format and with labels ready to be use by the YOLO network
+- **dataset**: The BCCD dataset in VOC format and with labels ready to be use by the YOLO network

 ************************************************ORIGINAL REPO************************************************